-(1) Adult foster care shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Shared living shall be provided by an agency provider or an independent provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

-(8) Failure of a certified provider to comply with this rule and rule 5123:2-2-01 of the Administrative Code may result in denial, suspension, or revocation of the provider's certification.
+(5) Failure of an agency provider or an independent provider to comply with this rule and rule 5123:2-2-01 of the Administrative Code may result in denial, suspension, or revocation of the provider's certification.

-(9) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.
+(6) Failure of a licensed residential facility to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the residential facility's license.

 (D) Requirements for service delivery